-- theta and low theta ( $\theta$ 1) power (before Bonferroni correction) (Fig. 5, panel B) - iii. none of the comparisons between amounts (50 vs. 10¢) with the same valence was significant (before adjusting for Bonferroni corrections) excepting a single comparison in the control group during the gain condition for low theta at Fz (not illustrated) - 7.
-Comparison of behavioral data across groups suggested that (i) alcoholics had significantly higher impulsivity in motor, nonplanning, and total scores of BIS (Fig. 6, panel A) and (ii) alcoholics selected 50¢ (for betting) more frequently in the face of two consecutive losses and following the losing trends during the previous trials.
-Furthermore, alcoholics selected 10¢ less frequently during the losing trends (Fig. 6, panel B). - 8.
-Factor analysis identified meaningful components of TRB variables and theta power variables (Table II).
-Theta factor-1 (anterior theta power during gain conditions) had a significant negative correlation with TRB factor-2 (selection frequency following losses).
+- 4. CSD activity showed drastically weaker source activity in alcoholics compared to controls, especially at the frontal electrodes.
+During the loss condition (-50), controls had a single and stronger midline prefrontal source, and alcoholics showed bilateral and weaker prefrontal sources.
+Further, the alcoholic group showed more diffuse source activity compared to controls, especially during gain conditions.
+In both groups, loss conditions had predominant anterior sources and gain conditions had both anterior and posterior sources (Fig. 4, Panels C and D). - 5.
+Mixed model ANOVA revealed that Group (as a factor) had significant 2-way and 3-way interactions with valence and/or amount, although the main effect for group was not significant (Table I). - 6.
+Follow-up analyses using one-way ANOVA showed: - i. significantly reduced theta power in alcoholics compared to controls during all outcomes (Fig. 5, Panel A) - ii. although the topographic pattern of 'anterior focused loss' and 'posterior focused gain' was observed in both control and alcoholic groups, the differences between loss and gain were significant only in the control group for broadband theta and low theta ( $\theta$ 1) power (prior to Bonferroni correction) (Fig. 5, Panel B) - iii. none of the comparisons between amounts $(50 \notin vs. 10 \notin)$ with the same valence was significant (before adjusting for Bonferroni corrections) excepting a single comparison in the control group during the gain condition for low theta at Fz (not illustrated) - 7.
+Comparison of behavioral data across groups suggested that (i) alcoholics had significantly higher impulsivity in motor, non-planning, and total scores of BIS (Fig. 6, Panel-A), and (ii) alcoholics selected 50¢ (for betting) more frequently in the face of two consecutive losses and following the losing trends during the previous trials.
+Further, alcoholics selected 10¢ less frequently during the losing trends (Fig. 6, Panel-B). - 8.
+Factor analysis identified meaningful components of TRB variables and Theta power variables (Table II).
+Theta factor-1 (anterior theta power during gain conditions) had a significant negative correlation with TRB Factor-2 (selection frequency following losses).
 In other words, individuals with reduced anterior (predominantly frontal) theta power during gain conditions more frequently bet with 50¢ in the face of loss.